PSebs/SonicCD-SteamPlay/README.md

 the repository into your $HOME/.steam/steam/compatibilitytools.d/SonicCD-steamplay directory.
 If those those folders don't exist, just create the folders and dump the repository there.

+After doing that, go to Sonic CD's properties on steam and force a Steam Play compatitbility tool and then pick SonicCD-Decomp

 # License